christian-byrne/apparel/README.md

 - ⏩ Pruning
 - ✅ Testing deployment
 - ✅ Testing users
-- ⏩ Testing mobile
+- ✅ Testing mobile
-- 🔴 Final Demo Video -> Upload
+- ✅ Final Demo Video -> Upload
-  - 🔴 5-8 minute screen-capture recording, showing off the final project.
+  - ✅ 5-8 minute screen-capture recording, showing off the final project.
-  - 🔴 demonstrate as many of the site features as possible.
+  - ✅ demonstrate as many of the site features as possible.
-  - 🔴 You should upload this video to a site such as Youtube or Vimeo.
+  - ✅ You should upload this video to a site such as Youtube or Vimeo.
-  - 🔴 include a link to this in a file called video.txt in your zipped submission.
+  - ✅ include a link to this in a file called video.txt in your zipped submission.
-  - 🔴 You should submit your entire project in a zip file via gradescope (including live.txt and video.txt) by August 6th at 11:59pm.
+  - ✅ You should submit your entire project in a zip file via gradescope (including live.txt and video.txt) by August 6th at 11:59pm.
 It is critical for you to have your application live on the web, and your video presentation created when you submit.
 If you don’t, you may be subject to lose a significant amount of points.
 On grdescope, you’ll be able to submit this as a team.
-- ⏩ subcategory and type datalist dynamnic fileds based on fashion dictionary schematics/blueprints/guides
+- ✅ subcategory and type datalist dynamnic fileds based on fashion dictionary schematics/blueprints/guides
 - ✅ un-comment main frontend script for correct routes
 - ⏩ item field categoris dynamically added to `add-item` page based on specific item details (reference description of items in spreadsheet)
 - ✅ placeholder image is the patterns/gradient of colors/prints
 - ⏩ feature to `setInterval` update toast time element
 - ⏩ sort feature on wardrobe and items page sidebars
+- ✅ Validate HTML
 ---------

+#### Week 3 - Post-Production

+Week 3:
+-	inspo page with carousal
+-	nav on outfits page
+-	list groups break points
+-	use coolors.co to parse colors
+-	? different navbar on mobile
+-	suggest features
+  -	infographics
+  -	dictionary
+  -	✅ color suggest palette api
+  -	color suggest algorithm » find closest match in wardrobe
+  -	ruleset
+-	✅ merge server folder to main repo
+-	filter should add cumulatively (front and backedn)
+-	more accents
+-	validate html
+-	domain name
+  -	namecheap free domain
+  -	name.com free domain
+-	cookie validator headers should be string literal for URLs
+  -	and domain on cookies creator method
+-	fix registration user account details page
+  -	then add user account view/edit page
+-	edit item modal
+-	analytics page
+-	item card listgroup boxes should have a media query CSS declaration
+-	screen padding of main container should have media query
+-	outfits page should have less padding on desktop view
+-	fix ids of outfits tabs and other tabs (html validator will find broken links)
+-	wornontv integration
+-	✅ demo page link on README
+-	add skirt and accents for women
+-	favicon feature

 #### Brainstorm Features